manublj/newsaggwiki/README.md

 - `SPECTRUM`: Political spectrum (LEFT, CENTRE, RIGHT).

 **Dynamic Form Structure**
-The `CardsForm` is designed to manage entity data, providing a dynamic interface for entity categorization:
+The `EntitiesForm` is designed to manage entity data, providing a dynamic interface for entity categorization:
 - **entity_id** (text input): Unique identifier for the entity (auto-generated).
 - **WHO** (multi-select): Allows selection of entity names using NotionMultiSelect.
 - **Bio** (text input): Biographical information about the entity.